 Religiously, of course, it's a time of solemn reflection and renewal, and even the least religious Irish person will acknowledge that the story of Christ's death and resurrection still holds an enduring power that speaks strongly to the Irish experience, whether you're a believer or not.

 It's because the theme of renewal after deprivation or great suffering is a story the Irish understand in their bones.
 It was by no accident that the rebel leader Patrick Pearse chose Easter as the ideal time to declare the Irish Republic.
 After centuries of British oppression, Pearse wanted the nation to experience the promised renewal of Easter in a way that paralleled the resurrection.

 At first the Irish scoffed at Pearse's presumption, then they took up his flag and fought for his vision.

 So Easter in Ireland is both a secular and religious holiday, celebrating the foundational promise of Christianity and the birth of Irish independence, and inextricably binding the two together, in ways that most often illuminate each other.

-Nowadays Irish many people still follow the centuries-old practice of ambitious spring cleaning attempts around the Easter holidays, a gesture that's as powerfully symbolic as it is practical.
+Nowadays some Irish people still follow the centuries-old practice of ambitious spring cleaning attempts around the Easter holidays, a gesture that's as powerfully symbolic as it is practical.

 Irish children especially love Easter for the selection of chocolate Easter Eggs - a reward for giving up candy for Lent - that go on sale nationwide.